-There are many benefits to employing a career change candidate.
-It is therefore important to understand who they are, the type of skills they possess and how to attract them to your business.
+There are many benefits of employing a career changer.
+Therefore, it is essential to understand who they are, the type of skills they possess and how to attract them to your business.

-Recruitment can be a very expensive process for a business.
-You are often missing out on productivity whilst that position is waiting to be filled, but the recruitment process itself can be expensive in terms of advertising and the time and resources spent on filtering applications, interviewing, selecting candidates, agreeing employment contracts and induction training etc. For obvious reasons, recruiting the wrong employee can add even more expense.
+Recruitment can be a costly process for a business.
+Employers suffer a drop in productivity during the hiring process as they look to fill positions.
+Moreover, the recruitment process itself can be expensive.
+There are costs for advertising as well as the time and resources spent on filtering applications, interviewing, selecting candidates, induction training, and so on.
+Not to mention that recruiting the wrong employee can add even more expense.

-As a result of the qualities outlined above, this candidate will become an asset to your organisation, and because their personal ambitions are being match by your organisation, this is a mutually beneficial arrangement that will bring out the best in both the employee and the employer.
+As a result of the qualities outlined above, employing a career changer will provide you with an asset to your organisation.
+By matching their personal ambitions with those of your organisation, you create a mutually beneficial arrangement.
+This will bring out the best in both the employee and the employer.

 Modern career changers use online platforms when searching for their new career.
 It’s therefore essential to advertise your available positions on specialist job boards like ours.

 Find Out More